Step One: Online Application

-The St John’s College academic year is from the beginning of March until the beginning of December – a total of 40 weeks (2 x 20 week semesters).
-This includes the mid-year break, which means that students do not have to pack up and move out during that time.
+The St John’s College academic year is from the beginning of March until the beginning of December – a total of 40 weeks (2 x 20 week semesters, including the mid-year break).

-Each student has a single room with a bed, desk, plenty of storage and either an ensuite bathroom or a shared bathroom on the corridor.
-Students can enjoy full use of College facilities which include: computer room; study spaces; common rooms with TVs and Foxtel; Chapel; onsite gym; tennis court; oval and laundries.
+Each residential student has a single room with a bed, desk and either an ensuite bathroom or a shared bathroom on their corridor.
+Students enjoy comprehensive services and facilities which include:

 Back to Top